harrisonglotz/nrhp/README.md

 # NRHP
 These scripts create a database from current National Register of Historic Places listings and provide the current listings in a given locality.

-Due to the size of the National Register of Historic Places, the excel spreadsheet download and database creation are in a seperate file.
+Due to the size of the National Register of Historic Places, the excel spreadsheet download/database creation are in a seperate file.
 I encourage anyone using this to run the script every week or so to ensure accurate listing data.

 # Run the scripts